geisslfe/build-your-own-radar/README.md

 [![AGPL License](https://badgen.net/github/license/thoughtworks/build-your-own-radar)](https://github.com/thoughtworks/build-your-own-radar)

 # TODO
-* drop everything that is not needed (in particular revisit dependencies!)
+* drop everything that is not needed (in particular revisit/clean up dependencies!)
 * fix / remove / modify tests
 * clean up / modify all pages, make sure to keep appropriate Thoughtworks and license references though
 * adapt color theme
 * modify build and deployment appropriately!
 * fix vulnerabilities
 * fill in blips :)
+* maybe also use color triangles/circles as for list items?

 A library that generates an interactive radar, inspired by [thoughtworks.com/radar](http://thoughtworks.com/radar).